-As of December 31, 2022, the Company's natural gas basis swap positions, which settle on the pricing index to basis differential of the Columbia Gas Transmission pipeline ("TCO") to the NYMEX Henry Hub natural gas price were as follows:
+As of December 31, 2023, the Company's natural gas basis swap positions, which settle on the pricing index to basis differential of the Columbia Gas Transmission pipeline ("TCO") to the NYMEX Henry Hub natural gas price were as follows:

-Commodity / Settlement Period Natural Gas Index to Basis Differential Contracted Volume Weighted Average Hedged Differential January-December 2023 NYMEX to TCO 50,000 MMBtu/day \$ 0.525 /MMBtu January-December 2024 NYMEX to TCO 50,000 MMBtu/day 0.530 /MMBtu
+Commodity / Settlement Period Index to Basis Differential Contracted Volume Weighted Average Hedged Differential Natural Gas January-December 2024 NYMEX to TCO 50,000 MMBtu/day 0.530 /MMBtu

-In addition, the Company had a swaption agreement, which entitled the counterparty the right, but not the obligation, to enter into a fixed price swap agreement on December 21, 2023 to purchase 427,500 MMBtu per day at a price of \$2.77 per MMBtu for the year ending December 31, 2024.
-In January 2023, the Company executed an early settlement of this swaption agreement and made a cash payment of \$202 million.
+In addition, the Company had a swaption agreement, which entitled the counterparty the right, but not the obligation, to enter into a fixed price swap agreement on December 21, 2023 to purchase 427,500 MMBtu/d at a price of \$2.77 per MMBtu for the year ending December 31, 2024.
+In 2023, the Company executed an early settlement of this swaption agreement and made a cash payment of \$202 million.

-As of December 31, 2022, the Company's fixed price swap positions for Martica, the Company's consolidated VIE, were as follows:
+As of December 31, 2023, the Company's fixed price swap positions for Martica, the Company's consolidated VIE, were as follows:

-Weighted Average Commodity / Settlement Period Index Contracted Volume Price Natural Gas January-December 2023 Henry Hub 35,616 MMBtu/day \$ 2.35 /MMBtu January-December 2024 Henry Hub 23,885 MMBtu/day 2.33 /MMBtu January-March 2025 Henry Hub 18,021 MMBtu/day 2.53 /MMBtu Natural Gasoline January-December 2023 Mont Belvieu Natural Gasoline-OPIS Non-TET 247 Bbl/day 40.74 /Bbl Oil January-December 2023 West Texas Intermediate 99 Bbl/day 44.88 /Bbl January-December 2024 West Texas Intermediate 43 Bbl/day 44.02 /Bbl January-March 2025 West Texas Intermediate 39 Bbl/day 45.06 /Bbl
+Commodity / Settlement Period Index Contracted Volume Weighted Average Price Natural Gas January-December 2024 Henry Hub 23,885 MMBtu/day 2.33 /MMBtu January-March 2025 Henry Hub 18,021 MMBtu/day 2.53 /MMBtu Oil January-December 2024 West Texas Intermediate 43 Bbl/day 44.02 /Bbl January-March 2025 West Texas Intermediate 39 Bbl/day 45.06 /Bbl